Sequoia Council

-The Sequoia Council serves Fresno, Madera, Kings and Tulare Counties in California.
-Founded in 1919 as the Fresno Council, it changed its name to Sequoia Council in 1925.
-In 1992, the Mount Whitney Area Council (#054) merged into Sequoia.
-The council was the first in California to sponsor an all girl cub scout pack.
+The Sequoia Council (council #027) is a local council of Scouting America serving Fresno, Madera, Kings, and Tulare Counties in California.
+Founded in 1919 as the Fresno Council, it adopted its current name in 1925.
+In 1992, the Mount Whitney Area Council (#054) merged into Sequoia Council, expanding its geographic footprint across the southern San Joaquin Valley.
+The council was also the first in California to sponsor an all-girl Cub Scout pack.